What is Hive Social? The Twitter rival explained

 You'll have to type out a confirmation to make sure it's not accidental, and then confirm the decision.

-This wil deactivate your account for 14 days, and if you don't access it or reinstate it in that time, it'll be permanently deleted, freeing up your username.
+This will deactivate your account for 14 days, and if you don't access it or reinstate it in that time, it'll be permanently deleted, freeing up your username.